xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 once, so as the parse is performed, old lists are disposed and replaced with newer lists closer to the cursor.
 This keeps instance count as low as possible.

+Another consideration is to prevent content assist lists from being cacluatated until they are at a known fixed distance from the line and column where assistance was invoked (e.g. don't calculate lists until the line before).
+This opens up a vulnerability to not providing proposals where they are needed, but if done right could dramatically increase performance.
+The path taken shall be documented in the implementation note.

 6.5 User preferences

 A new user preference page shall be introduced under `xtUML > Activity Editor >